-Regardless of the causal event(s), the impacts from MCIs are felt quickly, are complex in nature, and have the potential to affect all facets of the healthcare continuum.
 The initial impact is a surge in both pre-hospital and hospital care.
 This surge may or may not come with an initial notification or situational awareness.
-These first few minutes, or even hours, of an MCI are chaotic and require a significant amount of resources.
-Because of the limited control or awareness in the early stages of an event, the impact of the event is oftentimes disproportionate.
+The first few minutes, or even hours, of a trauma surge are chaotic and require a significant amount of resources.
+Because of the limited control or awareness in the early stages of an event, the impact is oftentimes disproportionate.

-Beyond the initial needs for triage, transportation, trauma, and surgical capabilities, the secondary or cascading impacts from an MCI can include:
+Beyond the initial needs for triage, transportation, trauma, and surgical capabilities, the secondary or cascading impacts from a trauma surge, or MCI, can include: